hashicorp/field-workshops-terraform/docs/slides/gcp/terraform-cloud/index.md

 * Secure API credentials

 ???
-**Terraform enterprise can store and encrypt your cloud credentials, passwords or any other sensitive data.
+**Terraform Enterprise can store and encrypt your cloud credentials, passwords or any other sensitive data.
 These credentials are stored safely inside of a Vault instance that runs inside of TFE.**

 ---
 name: terraform-cloud-enterprise